Atlanta Dog Bite Lawyer

 Scarring and Disfigurement

 If a dog owner willfully allowed a dog bite to happen or recklessly disregarded the safety of others, an argument for additional damages can be made.
-Georgia punitive damages awards are meant as a deterrent or punishment to the dog owner to encourage him or her not to allow an attack to happen again.
+Georgia punitive damages awards are meant as a deterrent or punishment to the dog owner to encourage him or her to not allow an attack to happen again.

 Loss of Consortium

-If you are the spouse of one who was severely injured in a dog attack, you may be deprived of their comfort, companionship and support.
+If you are the spouse of one who was severely injured in a dog attack, you may be deprived of their comfort, companionship, and support.
 Georgia law recognizes losses of consortium as an important part of your harms and losses.

 Wrongful Death Damages

 If the dog bite proved fatal, surviving family members can seek medical expenses, funeral costs, and damages for the loss of life and other tangible and intangible benefits.

 Our Law Firm’s mission is to make sure that all areas of your life affected by a dog or other animal bite or attack are fully covered.

 Finding a Lawyer for Your Dog Bite Injury